 The next GTP (GTP-2; 2015-2020) is currently under formulation and is expected to maintain the vision of the existing GTP, with higher priority given to the greening agenda, among other issues.
 This provides an opportunity for practical policy recommendations to be developed to streamline the CRGE strategy with Ethiopia’s industrial sector strategy in the coming 5-year development plan.

-This project aims to better understand the interaction between emerging industrial policies and green economy strategies in Ethiopia, with a view to supporting concrete policy reforms that are in line with Ethiopia’s green economy ambitions and governance context.
-Acquiring an understanding of the synergies, conflicts, trade-offs and multiplier effects of industrial policies and green economy strategies, the research will inform discussion on pathways to industrial development and the policy roadmaps available to Ethiopia.
-The project will explore: opportunities, barriers and options for realising the alignment of the CRGE with national industrial policies and programmes; opportunities and barriers for greening industries; options for aligning institutional arrangements for governing industrial growth and the green economy; and the character and drivers of the emerging national innovation system, and its suitability for nurturing green industrial development.
+This project aimed to better understand the interaction between emerging industrial policies and green economy strategies in Ethiopia, with a view to supporting concrete policy reforms that are in line with Ethiopia’s green economy ambitions and governance context.
+Acquiring an understanding of the synergies, conflicts, trade-offs and multiplier effects of industrial policies and green economy strategies, the research has informed discussion on pathways to industrial development and the policy roadmaps available to Ethiopia.
+The project explored: opportunities, barriers and options for realising the alignment of the CRGE with national industrial policies and programmes; opportunities and barriers for greening industries; options for aligning institutional arrangements for governing industrial growth and the green economy; and the character and drivers of the emerging national innovation system, and its suitability for nurturing green industrial development.

-The project is led by Yacob Mulugetta at University College London, in partnership with Quantum Global Research Lab, the University of Reading and the Ethiopian Development Research Institute.
+The project was led by Yacob Mulugetta at University College London, in partnership with Quantum Global Research Lab, the University of Reading and the Ethiopian Development Research Institute.